lovell/sharp/docs/api-operation.md

 ## rotate
 > rotate([angle], [options]) ⇒ <code>Sharp</code>

-Rotate the output image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.
+Rotate the output image.

-If an angle is provided, it is converted to a valid positive degree rotation.
+The provided angle is converted to a valid positive degree rotation.
 For example, `-450` will produce a 270 degree rotation.

 When rotating by an angle other than a multiple of 90, the background colour can be provided with the `background` option.

-If no angle is provided, it is determined from the EXIF data.
+For backwards compatibility, if no angle is provided, `.autoOrient()` will be called.
-Mirroring is supported and may infer the use of a flip operation.

-The use of `rotate` without an angle will remove the EXIF `Orientation` tag, if any.

 Only one rotation can occur per pipeline (aside from an initial call without arguments to orient via EXIF data).
 Previous calls to `rotate` in the same